PLCnext/Container-App-Template-for-PLCnext/README.md

-# CI/CD Template for PLCnext apps
+# CI/CD Gitlab Template for PLCnext apps
 This template is used to create app's for the PLCnext store.
 The apps itself can contain's OCI images or binary or any other thing than can be executed.